Kitten milestones at a glance

 - They may start to use the litter tray, although you will likely still find some accidents.
 Make sure that the bedding is easily washable, so you can ensure the area remains clean.
 Provide them with a small litter tray, and make sure it has litter which is safe for young kittens to use (and possibly eat).

-- The kittens are extremely active.
-The mother will have longer periods on her own.
+- The kittens are extremely active, and the mother will have longer periods on her own.

 - The role of the human is to take an active part in the socialisation process without intruding, especially in the very early days.
 Take the time to not only play with your kitten but also to offer plenty of cuddles and familiarise it with being handled, in general.
 This includes frequently touching the paws, ears, and mouth, which will make basic health inspections, medicating, and claw trimming easier, as the kitten is brought up to accept this.

-- At this stage, kittens should be eating four, small meals a day and, by eight weeks, should be eating mostly solids.
-They should have almost all of their baby teeth by now.
+- At this stage, kittens are eating four, small meals a day and, by eight weeks, should be eating mostly solids.

-- Kittens receive their first vaccinations at 6 weeks of age.
+- Kittens receive their first vaccinations between 6-8 weeks of age.

-Cats remain kittens for longer than 8 weeks, the aim of this article was to cover the early stages of kitten development.
+Cats remain kittens for longer than eight weeks; the aim of this article was to cover the early stages of kitten development.

-It is important to keep records of weight, kittens should gain weight steadily.
-If they do not, then veterinary attention should be sought quickly.
+It is important to keep records of weight; kittens should gain weight steadily and seek veterinary attention if weight gain stops.
 Also, be on the lookout for signs of sickness in your kitten.
-These could include loss of appetite, sleeping alone (at a very young age), rejection from the mother, vomiting, diarrhea, weakness, discharge from the mouth, eyes, anus etc. If you are at all worried, seek veterinary advice.
+These could include loss of appetite, sleeping alone (at a very young age), rejection from the mother, vomiting, diarrhea, weakness, discharge from the mouth, eyes and anus.